MediaComem/comem-devmobil/IMAGE-UPLOAD.md

 ## Provider

-Let's create a new provider that will be responsible for:
+Let's create a new service that will be responsible for:

 * Taking pictures.
 * Uploading them to the qimg API.